Cogges/cogges.github.io/pray.md

 *Contact:* contact@witneybesom.org or 07549 842789

-### The Gathering
-The first Wed evening of the month at 8pm

-*Venue:* St Mary’s Church, Cogges

-An opportunity for all to gather in prayer for the church and for Witney

-*Contact:* Jane Holloway

 ### Adventure Plus
-Dates: April 30th, June 5th

 *Venue:* (and times) on request

 We pray for the day to day work and the plans for the Adventure Base.
 It is open to all comers and we would be thrilled if anyone else would like to join in regularly or on a one off basis.